ranginui/ranginui.github.io/testimonials.md

 > I was driving north to my bach for the long weekend.
 I mean, it's a long weekend and I'm rich enough to own a bach, so of course rules don't apply to me.
 I was coming round the corner and suddenly a huata flew into my tyre, I lost control of my overpowered suv and came to a screeching halt on the side of the road.
 Just as I was getting out to check I heard someone yelling "stay at home means stay at home you cracker"

 Some rich prick

+> I was writing an op ed about how the NZ response can be explained by the fact that they are an island nation.
+But suddenly a felt a pain of of a kotiate hitting the back of my head.
+Each blow was accompanied by a word "you're... a... smaller... island... with... the... wealth... of...
+300...years... of... empire... and... you... still... fucked... it... up"

+Some English dickhead